Efficient Radiofrequency Sensing with Fluorescence Encoding: Methods

 RF signals (Hz-MHz) were delivered to the NV centers through one of two methods.
 Either the RF was combined with the microwave signal with a diplexer (Mini-Circuits ZDPLX-2150-S+), or an external wire loop ($\approx 5$ mm diameter) was used to fully decouple the microwave and RF.
 Narrowband and modulated RF signals were generated with a function generator (Siglent SDG6022X).
 The broadband noise signal was generated by digitally modulating a DC output (Red Pitaya STEMlab 125-14) with a microwave switch (Mini-Circuits ZYSWA-2-50DR+) according to predetermined, randomly-generated telegraph noise signals.
 This modulated signal was amplified by an audio amplifier (AIYIMA A07).

 The magnetic field from the coil was calibrated externally with a Hall sensor (A1366LKT-1-T, Allegro Microsystems) and corrected for the orientation of the NV centers (here, $54.7^\circ$ from normal).
+More details on the calibration procedure are available in \cite{supp}.

 \textit{Telegraph noise generation:} The data in Fig.~\ref{fig:fig5}b shows the measured power spectral density for synthesized telegraph noise for three average dwell times: 1 ms, 1.67 ms, and 5 ms. For each dwell time, two hundred distinct 1-second-long two-state signals were generated.
 Each 1-second trace was composed of dwell times sampled from a random exponential distribution according to the desired average dwell time.
 A single data file contained 30 seconds of measurement with the telegraph signal on (1-second traces repeated 30 times), followed by 30 seconds of measurement with the telegraph signal off.
-This was necessary to subtract off low-frequency ($<$10 Hz) variations and ensure the origin of the observed signals was indeed the applied noise (Figure S2).
+This was necessary to subtract off low-frequency ($<$10 Hz) variations and ensure the origin of the observed signals was indeed the applied noise (Figure S10).
 The process of 30-second two-state signal on, then 30-second two-state signal off, was repeated four times for every one of the two hundred unique signals.

 \textit{Data processing:} The Time Tagger device collects the timestamps of photon events with a resolution of $\sim$2 picoseconds.
 The data is collected in 1-second intervals, and this collection is repeated either 30 or 60 times and saved to disk.
 After each file generation, the NV center position is tracked to mitigate the effects of drift.
 This process is repeated as required for further averaging.
 Saving the timestamps directly allows us to construct time series with finer or coarser resolution as required in a memory-efficient manner.
 (An uncompressed time-trace for a 60 s acquisition in 100 ns intervals can otherwise require many GB of disk space; writing these files can quickly become the most time-consuming part of the experiment.)